Aug 08, 2017

 There's no need to break out the home jaffle iron: Sydney's restaurants and cafés have seen the light and put cheese to bread in some very creative ways.
 Call them what you like, the fact remains: there's little better comfort food than a golden pocket of bread encasing molten cheese.
 These are the best toasties and jaffles in Sydney.

-Ms G’s chef Dan Hong has been known to put all kinds of things inside a jaffle: his green curry version, complete with buffalo mozzarella, was a menu hit back in 2015 and the current trendsetting jaffle similarly mixes genres with the Korean Army Stew Jaffle: two slices of white bread sealed shut, concealing their tasty filling of kransky, mortadella, kimchi, spicy Korean Ramyun noodles and stringy mozzarella.
+Ms G’s chef Dan Hong has been known to put all kinds of things inside a jaffle: his green curry version, complete with buffalo mozzarella, was a menu hit back in 2015.
+His current trendsetting jaffle, the Korean Army Stew Jaffle, similarly mixes genres.
+Two slices of white bread are sealed shut, concealing a tasty filling of kransky, mortadella, kimchi, spicy Korean Ramyun noodles and stringy mozzarella.
 With the exception of the cheese, the filling is based upon budae jjigae, or army stew, a concoction invented from army rations and American processed foods during the Korean war.

 155 Victoria Street, Potts Point; (02) 9240 3000